-I want to set mamas who have a desire to nurse up for success so I figured I’d share some tips I collected as I furiously googled for answers during my painful late nights nursing sessions.
+I want to set mamas who have a desire to nurse up for success so I figured I’d share some tips I collected as I furiously googled for answers to how to treat sore nipples during my painful late nights nursing sessions.

 Tips for Soothing Sore Breastfeeding Nipples